Bellringing at St Mary’s, Acton

 We are fortunate to have a very good band of bellringers at St Mary’s, Acton – who dedicate their time and skills to continue the tradition of ringing bells for church services, weddings and other important events.
 A ‘Practice Night’ is held on most Tuesday evenings from 8pm.

-If you would like to visit the bell tower or you would like to learn to ring, you will be made very welcome (please contact Carole Sturgess on 01270 623290 or Zoe Sutton).
+If you would like to visit the bell tower or you would like to learn to ring, you will be made very welcome (please contact Carole Sturgess on 01270 623290).